Safe Street Halloween

 Community groups and businesses are invited to participate.
 Candy can be donated at city hall, on either the first or second floor.

 Sponsors of the 2016 event are Horizons North Credit Union, Dodge Sign Company, Advanced Urgent Care and Occupational Medicine, and Gethsemane Lutheran Church and School.

 For more information contact Officer Scott McNeilly at 303-450-8893, ext.
 8430 or visit www.northglenn.org/safestreethalloween

 Businesses, Volunteers and Donations

-Businesses and organizations can have a 10-square-foot area to decorate as they please and set up for activities or games.
+Businesses and organizations can purchase an indoor 10-square-foot area to decorate as they please and set up for activities or games.
 There is also a Trunk-or-Treat that is free for local businesses to join.
 Click here to learn more and sign up as a business vendor.